Swishilicous/Swishilicous/README.md

-hobby coder (soon to be student at uni)

-- i used to work on discord client modding until discord killed it
+i used to be active in the discord client mod scene
-- now working on discord alt frontend in solid

-fav langs: c and js (only because im so fluent in it)
+now i make music and occasionally code random shit